githubEdit

 Android build process

-Android application signing involves the use of cryptographic signatures, including additional features like Google Play Signing, to verify the authenticity and integrity of an Android app.
+Android application signingarrow-up-right involves the use of cryptographic signatures, including additional features like Google Play Signing, to verify the authenticity and integrity of an Android app.

 📌 Android Applications need to be signed to run on Android devices.